How to Stream Live Video for Government in 7 Easy Steps

 Step 7: Create Video on Demand (VoD) packages

-A professional streaming service will be key to setting up and running a successful live stream.
-Bandwidth, a real CDN and tons of features are all important reasons for using a streaming service platform.
+A professional streaming service is key to setting up and running a successful live stream.
+Bandwidth, a top-tier global CDN and lots of customizable features are all important reasons for using a streaming service platform.
 Don’t forget, testing your equipment multiple times is a must!
 Create ways to get the audience engaged and give feedback on your broadcasts.